quickrworld/MobileFlashcards/README.md

 * Review the App

+* Use the settings page to enable settings

 * To test the local notifications wait for the hour to change.
 On iOS the notifications are not shown if the App is in foreground.

+* By default the local notifications are fired every hour on the hour.
+Editing the 'utils/phase.js' file to set testing to false will set the notifications to fire as per the project rubric i.e. each day at 20:00 Hours.

 #### Note: Node (version 4 or later), and the latest version of yarn are prerequsites for the above
 #### Note: `installdir` can be any directory where you want to install the frontend application and the API server